DenissLarka/jgnucashlib/README.md

 * Invoices and bills: Support more variants, such as choosing the terms of payment or the "tax included" flag for entries.

-* Generalizing (technically) locale-specific code (e.g., GnuCash stores certain interal XML-tags with locale-specific values for transaction splits' actions).
+* Generalize (technically) locale-specific code (e.g., GnuCash stores certain interal XML-tags with locale-specific values for transaction splits' actions).
 Currently, all this is too tightly tied to the german locale (de_DE).

+* Re-iterate package `org.gnucash.currency`: leverage `GCshCmdtyCurrID` and descendtants.

 * Get rid of ugly code redundancies here and there, esp. in the class `Gnucash(Writable)GenerInvoiceImpl`.